marcusoftnet/marcusoftnet.github.io/_posts/2021-12-09-plans-are-theoretical.md

 <iframe src="https://www.brainyquote.com/quotes/dwight_d_eisenhower_164720"></iframe>

+Another objection might be; but we update the plans as we go.
+To which I answer - "Ok, cool!
+But why?"
+To mimic the theory closer to the reality.
+Why not stick with reality instead?

+How?
+Read on, my friend.
+Read on.

 ## What to do instead, wise-ass?

 Plan, but don't follow up performance against that plan.
 Instead, do 2 things; iterate quickly through your work (don't allow things that takes longer than 1 week to complete) and do data-driven prognosis.